 - They must be willing to confirm amount they owe, and to cede the invoice to the financier.

-To obtain invoice discounting, you will need to present to us the following documents for preliminary processing:
+To obtain invoice discounting, you will need to present the following documents for preliminary processing:

 - Confirmed order, and invoice that you made out, together with delivery note (proof of receipt of delivery) from your customer.

 - Confirmation of satisfactory delivery to client, as well as terms given.

 After processing and identification of a suitable financier for your order, financiers will also require the following: